teusink/Home-Security-by-Pi/4-Maintenance.md

 - Create a script called [pi-audit.sh](https://github.com/teusink/Secure-my-Pi/blob/master/scripts/pi-audit.sh) and place it in the Pi's scripts folder in the home-directory.
 Also create the folder `scripts` and `logs` in the home-directory if they don't exists yet.
 - Edit your crontab to plan a regular execution of the script using `crontab -e`.
 - Add this line: `0 6 * * MON sudo bash /home/pi/scripts/pi-audit.sh >/home/pi/logs/pi-audit.log 2>&1`.
 This line means that it will do an audit every Monday at 6 am and it outputs it logs (including errors!) to a log file.
-- Add this line: `0 7 * * MON sudo /usr/sbin/ssmtp dummy@example.com < /home/pi/logs/pi-audit.log `.
+- If you want an email of the log, add this line: `0 7 * * MON sudo /usr/sbin/ssmtp dummy@example.com < /home/pi/logs/pi-audit.log `.
 This line means that the log-file created in the update above will be emailed to you every Monday at 7 am.

 ## Patching Raspberry Pi & Pi-hole
 Your Pi and all software installed through `apt-get` can be updated with a single script, and you can incorporate additional commands to update additional sources.